 Conducting adequate follow-up on its recommendations to determine whether effective action has been taken by management within a reasonable time.
 The Chief of Oversight shall periodically report on situations where adequate, timely corrective action has not been implemented.

+Submitting an annual summary report to the Secretary-General with a copy to the IMAC.
+The report shall -include the following, inter alia:

+A description of significant issues and deficiencies relating to ITU’s activities in general, or a program or operation in particular, disclosed during the period;

+A description, including the financial impacts, if any, of those investigative cases found to be substantiated and their disposition, such as disciplinary measures, referral to national law enforcement authorities, and other sanctions taken;

+A description of high priority internal oversight recommendations made by the Chief of Oversight during the reporting period;

+A description of all recommendations which were not accepted by the Secretary-General, together with his/her explanations for not doing so;

+An identification of high priority recommendations in previous reports on which corrective action has not been completed;

+Information concerning any significant management decision which in the view of the Chief of Oversight constitutes a serious risk for the ITU;

+A summary of any instance where the oversight unit’s access to records, personnel and premises was restricted;

+A summary of the status of implementation of external audit recommendations;

+A confirmation of the organizational independence of the internal oversight function and information on the scope of the internal oversight activities and the adequacy of resources for the purposes intended,

-Submitting an annual summary report to the Secretary-General with a copy to the External Auditor and the IMAC on the OU’s activities, including their orientation, scope and significant findings.
-The report shall be submitted to the ITU Council together with comments deemed necessary.Coordinating oversight activities by cooperating with the External Auditor,the ITU Officials responsible for risk management, the Ethics Office and any other “Second Line” function, as appropriate, with a view of ensuring effective oversight coverage and to minimize duplication of efforts, with due regard for each party's responsibilities.
+Coordinating oversight activities by cooperating with the External Auditor,the ITU Officials responsible for risk management, the Ethics Office and any other “Second Line” function, as appropriate, with a view of ensuring effective oversight coverage and to minimize duplication of efforts, with due regard for each party's responsibilities.

 Maintaining and strengthening OU’ technical competence and professional standing through the selection and maintenance of a cadre of staff members with adequate skills, experience and qualifications, the provision of adequate professional training to its staff and the development of an internal quality assurance programme, including the setting of key performance indicators.